openstack/nova-specs/specs/train/approved/image-metadata-prefiltering.rst

 A new scheduler prefilter will be added to automatically add the new traits to requests.
-As adding new options to the device models requires a change to Nova anyway, and these get updated infrequently, we can just have a mapping table in a prefilter that added additional traits to the request spec by looking up the appropriate image metadata key and appending the traits to the request.
+As adding new options to the device models requires a change to Nova anyway, and these get updated infrequently, we can just have a mapping table in a prefilter that adds additional traits to the request spec by looking up the appropriate image metadata key and appending the traits to the unnumbered request group.
 This will not require changes to images to use the feature.

 Alternatives
 ------------

-Operators can continue to use image property filters
+Operators can continue to use image property filters.

-If the virt drivers are modified to report traits but a prefilter is not added, the existing ability to specify required traits in an image would be sufficient to consume the new traits, however, that would require the image created to first specify the device model request and then also the required traits. e.g. hw_vif_model=e1000 traits:compute_net_model_e1000=required This will work but it's verbose.
+If the virt drivers are modified to report traits but a prefilter is not added, the existing ability to specify required traits in an image would be sufficient to consume the new traits.
+However, that would require the image created to first specify the device model request and then also the required traits.
+E.g.
+``hw_vif_model=e1000, traits:COMPUTE_NET_MODEL_E1000=required``.
+This will work but it's verbose.

 As with other recent features, we could use the traits request as a replacement for an image metadata property.
-If we chose this option we can deprecate the image metadata data values in train e.g. hw_vif_model and remove them in a later release.
-To use the feature and request a device model going forward a trait would be used e.g. traits:compute_net_model_e1000=required.
+If we chose this option we could deprecate the image metadata data values (e.g. ``hw_vif_model``) in train and remove them in a later release.
+To use the feature and request a device model going forward a trait would be used e.g. ``traits:COMPUTE_NET_MODEL_E1000=required``.
-While this may seem nicer in some respects its more typing then the selected option and has the disadvantage of requiring all image to be updated to include the traits request.
+While this may seem nicer in some respects it is more typing than the selected option and has the disadvantage of requiring all images to be updated to include the traits request.
 As such this is discarded due to the upgrade impact.

-Operators can also achive the goals of this spec by manually creating nova host aggregates or placement aggregates, then mapping the images to aggregates using IsolatedHostsFilter or a aggregate member_of placement request.
+Operators can also achieve the goals of this spec by manually creating nova host aggregates or placement aggregates, then mapping the images to aggregates using IsolatedHostsFilter or an aggregate ``member_of`` placement request.

 Data model impact
 -----------------

-A new set of standard traits will be added to os-traits. no other data model change should be required.
+A `new set of standard traits will be added to os-traits <os-traits story_>`_.
+No other data model change should be required.

 REST API impact
 ---------------